emblaszkiewicz/emblaszkiewicz/README.md

 <br />

-<p style="text-align: center;">I've always been interested of programming 💻.
+<p align="center">I've always been interested of programming 💻.
 Constantly improving my skills by learning new technologies, solving bugs and drawing conclusions from it 💥.</p>

 <br />